-Canada approves use of Johnson & Johnson COVID-19 vaccine
+Canada approves use of Johnson & Johnson Covid-19 vaccine

-Ottawa [Canada], March 5 (ANI): Canada on Friday announced its approval of the use of the single-shot Johnson & Johnson COVID-19 vaccine.
+Ottawa, March 6 (IANS) Canada announced its approval of the use of the single-shot Johnson & Johnson Covid-19 vaccine, making it the fourth vaccine that can be administered in the country.

-It is the fourth vaccine against coronavirus to be approved by Canada, Xinhua reported.
-Canada has been assessing the Johnson & Johnson shot since November 30 last year.

-"After a thorough, independent review of the evidence, the Department has determined that the vaccine meets Canada's stringent safety, efficacy and quality requirements," Health Canada said in a statement Friday.
+"After a thorough, independent review of the evidence, the Department has determined that the vaccine meets Canada's stringent safety, efficacy and quality requirements," Health Canada said in a statement on Friday, Xinhua news agency reported.

 The approval is expected to provide a significant boost to Canada's vaccine rollout.
 Johnson & Johnson's vaccine is widely seen as one of the easiest to administer because it requires only one dose and can be stored for long periods of time at regular refrigerator temperatures.